opensearch-project/perftop/docs/DesignDoc.md

 ## Dashboard Configuration

 Users are able to configure the PerfTop dashboards via a JSON file.
-They can specify widget types, query parameters (e.g. Elasticsearch cluster endpoint and what metrics to query for.), and visualization options (e.g. colors, widget positions, etc.).
+They can specify widget types, query parameters (e.g. OpenSearch cluster endpoint and what metrics to query for.), and visualization options (e.g. colors, widget positions, etc.).

 Example JSON format: